10-12 April 2019

 STUDENTS - Papers and posters from students are greatly encouraged, with cash prizes for the best student paper ($150) and best student poster ($75).
 Additional incentives include a prize for students in People Bingo, reduced registration fee, and a FREE 1-night double occupancy room stay (available on a first-come basis, some volunteer time is required).
 Contact Monica Folk for more information on all these options.

 PROFESSIONALS - A limited number of non-student travel grants are available.
 See here for the grant application and submission instructions.
-Please note that travel grant applications are due by March 8 and notification will be given by March 15.
+Please note that travel grant applications are due by March 15 and notification will be given shortly thereafter.
 If your grant application is submitted on time, even if it is not approved, we will honor the early registration rate.

 REGISTRATION - Register below.
 (Prices include conference program, evening social, morning coffee, meeting breaks/snacks, and Thursday banquet.
 Friday field trips or workshop available on first-come basis, with slight charge for logistics as required).